-I totally get that you want the same respect as your stepchild’s biological children; I still cringe when someone suggests I’m not a “real” parent.
+I totally get that you want the same respect as your stepchild’s biological parents; I still cringe when someone suggests I’m not a “real” parent.
 But if your stepchild’s teacher is adamant she wants to communicate with Mom and Dad, then you need to sit back and accept her decision.
 Legally, stepparents don’t have the same rights as parents, and as wrong as that may be in our eyes, it’s our reality.
 At that point, it’s your husband’s responsibility to relay all messages to you.

 Do Provide all Necessary Details

 I’m a very organized, detailed person, so I lay it all out for the teacher.
 I present the custody schedule in a school-friendly format (e.g., Dad drops off on Thursday, mom picks up on Thursday) along with the method of transportation each day since my stepdaughter rides the school bus on our days and is a car rider on Mom’s days.

 Her teacher doesn’t need all of those details to begin with, but it’s something she can look back on to reference when necessary.